Brad Paisley Speaks Out About Not Hosting CMA Awards With Carrie Underwood For The First Time In 11 Years

 Many fans responded to Brad’s gracious tweet by making it clear that they’re hoping to see him return to Underwood’s side as a co-host next year.

-And while several other social media users urged the country music superstar to take back his hosting duties in 2020, others also asked him to make a guest appearance during the 2019 show as part of one of the infamous skits he and Carrie do so well.
+While several other social media users urged the country music superstar to take back his hosting duties in 2020, others also asked him to make a guest appearance during the 2019 show as part of one of the infamous skits he and Carrie do so well.

 We love you @BradPaisley !
 We will miss you!
 Hope you are bs k next year! ????❤️????